Migraines and Headaches: Types, Relief, Treatment

-A person may experience a migraine headache at any point during the day, although they often start in the morning.
+A person may experience a migraine at any point during the day, although they often start in the morning.
 The pain associated with a migraine may last from a few hours up to a couple of days.
-Some people experience migraines as often as once or twice a week, while others only get them once or twice annually.
+Some people experience migraines as frequently as once or twice a week, while others only get them once or twice annually.
 Migraines are not usually a threat to the person's overall health, although they can interfere with everyday living.
 The causes of migraines are not known at this time, although there are some things that are more common in people who experience them.
 Migraines commonly affect people between the ages of fifteen and fifty-five who have a family history of them.
 They are more common in women than men, and they tend to become less severe and frequent as people age.

 Difference Between Headache and Migraine